WatchOutNewsAgency/wona.github.com/_posts/2020-04-15-sports-at-r.md

 image: "sports-at-r.png"
 tags: [wona, column]
 category: bigstory
-author: "Pritika Mishra, Mayank Verma, Jigyasa Kumari, Atharva Shukla, Vedant Kumar"
+author: "Vedant Kumar, Atharva Shukla, Pritika Mishra, Mayank Verma, Jigyasa Kumari"
 excerpt: "With IIT Roorkee having won the bid to host the 55th Inter IIT Sports competition, our institute has been presented with a unique chance to upgrade its sports facilities.
 This also presents our teams with the coveted home advantage on which they will surely try and capitalize."

 ---